Each year, 60 billion chickens are raised for their meat and eggs globally. They represent 70% of the biomass of all bird life on Earth.

 Cattle are a leading producer of methane, a greenhouse gas.

-Although modern cattle breeds can live naturally up to 20 years, they are typically slaughtered between 2 and 5 years old for beef.
+Although modern cattle breeds can live naturally up to 20 years, they are typically slaughtered between 2- and 5 year-old to be sold as beef meat.

-Some modern cows have been selectively bred to be more muscular to account for high meat demand and this puts more pressure on their bodies, particularly for birthing mothers who still retain narrow hips making childbirth painful and dangerous.
+Some modern cows have been selectively bred to be more muscular to account for high meat demand.
+This puts more pressure on their bodies, particularly for birthing mothers who still retain narrow hips, making childbirth painful and dangerous.

-Likewise many dairy breeds have been bred to have unnaturally large udders and high milk production.
+Likewise, many dairy breeds have been bred to have unnaturally large udders and high milk production.
 Dairy cows must be impregnated so that they bear offspring which makes them produce milk.
 This insemination is often artificial using an apparatus which is known in the industry as the "rape rack".
-Newborn calves are separated from their mothers when only a few days old, causing both severe distress.
+Newborn calves are separated from their mothers when only a few days old, causing severe distress to both mothers and calves.
 Male calves are either shot or given to the veal industry where they are raised lean in barren crates and killed young.

-In intensive farming systems, cows milk has been found to contain contaminants such as blood or puss.
+In intensive farming systems, cow milk has been found to contain contaminants such as blood or puss.

-Cows are large animals who must be fed for a minimum of two years before slaughter.
+Cows are large animals who are fed for a minimum of two years before being slaughtered.
 This feeding either requires grazing land or the dedication of large volumes of crops which could otherwise feed humans.
-A typical feed ratio means a cow would eat 10kg in its lifetime for every 1kg of beef produced.
+To have an idea of a typical feeding ratio, a cow eats 10kg of food for every 1kg of beef produced.

 Much land is cleared either to provide grazing land for cattle or arable land to grow feed crops such as soy.
-For example this is decimating the amazon rainforest at an alarming rate.
+This is decimating forests and rainforests, such as the Amazon Rainforest at an alarming rate.
 Rainforests are vital for the survival of all life on Earth.